jsndyks/web/mov/logoGrid.ideas.md

 ###### DISLIKE

 I **like** this one a lot, which surprises me, but it shows how weak the lightness encoding is to dissociate DIVERSE and CDT, and I **DISLIKE** the lightness encoding used in the text.
 This design shows that it is easily compromised by other variation in the tiles.
 We need different weights in our typeface family that enable us to dissociate DIVERSE from CDT in black and white only.
+[Bebas Neue](https://fonts.google.com/specimen/Bebas+Neue) doesn't seem to have these.

 So I **DISLIKE** the grey shading in the text here, the saturated hues and variation in lightness in the tiles cause visual conflict and compromise the dissociative properties of lightness.